MpStyle/microservicetoolkit/microservice.toolkit.messagemediator/README.md

 ### Local

 <a name="local"></a>
-To use in a single instance environment or for testing.
+To use in a single instance environment, in a desktop application, or to testing.

 No external dependencies needed.